iomonk/CredFetch/README.md

 # CredFetch
-A password safe that accepts an encrypted json configuration file.
+A simple, dynamic and encrypted password safe that lets you store up to 13 passwords